A sweet-tasting syrup that can help you lose weight? It seems almost too good to be true.

-The juices from the roots are extracted, then filtered and evaporated in a chemical-free manufacturing process that resembles the way Maple syrup is made.
-A very natural process (2).
+The juice from the roots is extracted, then filtered and evaporated in a chemical-free manufacturing process that resembles the way maple syrup is made.

 The final product is a sweet-tasting syrup, with a dark color and a consistency similar to molasses.

-Bottom Line: Yacon syrup is extracted from the roots of the Yacon plant.
-It is a sweet-tasting syrup with a look and consistency similar to molasses.
+Summary Yacon syrup is extracted from the roots of the yacon plant.
+It’s a sweet-tasting syrup with a look and consistency similar to molasses.

 Yacon syrup is one of the best dietary sources of fructooligosaccharides (FOS), a type of fructan.
 Fructans are a category of soluble dietary fiber.

-The exact amount may vary between batches, but Yacon syrup contains roughly 40–50% fructooligosaccharides.
+The exact amount may vary between batches, but yacon syrup contains roughly 40–50% fructans.

 For this reason, it can be used as a low-calorie alternative to sugar.

-The fructooligosaccharides eventually reach the large intestine, where they feed the friendly bacteria in the digestive system.
-This is where Yacon syrup works its magic... in the gut.
+The fructans eventually reach the large intestine, where they feed the friendly bacteria in the digestive system.
+This is where yacon syrup works its magic.

-The friendly bacteria in the gut are actually incredibly important for the health of our bodies.
-Having the "right" types is associated with a lower risk of diabetes, better immunity and improved brain function... to name a few (4, 5, 6, 7, 8).
+The friendly bacteria in the gut are actually incredibly important for your health.
+Having the right types is associated with a lower risk of diabetes, better immunity and improved brain function to name a few (3, 4, 5, 6, 7).

-Keep in mind that Yacon is not the only food that contains fructooligosaccharides.
-They are also found in smaller amounts in artichokes, onions, garlic, leeks and various other plant foods.
+Keep in mind that yacon is not the only food that contains fructans.
+They’re also found in smaller amounts in artichokes, onions, garlic, leeks and various other plant foods.

-Bottom Line: The active ingredients in Yacon are Fructooligosaccharides (FOS), which feed the friendly bacteria in the intestine and lead to various beneficial effects on metabolism.
+Summary The active ingredients in yacon syrup are fructans, primarily fructooligosaccharides, which feed the friendly bacteria in the intestine and lead to various beneficial effects on metabolism.

-Pretty much all of the claims behind Yacon syrup rest on this one study:
+Pretty much all claims behind yacon syrup are based on one study:

 This study was a double-blind, placebo-controlled clinical trial.
 The participants were 55 obese women with cholesterol problems and a history of constipation.

-The women were split into two groups...
-40 women took Yacon syrup, while 15 women took another type of syrup with no active ingredients (placebo).
+The women were split into two groups.
+A total of 40 women took yacon syrup, while 15 women took another type of syrup with no active ingredients (placebo).

 All of them were advised to eat a low-fat diet and mildly restrict calories.
-The study went on for 120 days, about 4 months.
+The study went on for about four months.

-The women in the Yacon syrup group lost 3.9 inches, or 10 centimeters, off of their waist.
-No significant change in the placebo group.
+The women in the yacon syrup group lost 3.9 inches, or 10 centimeters, of their waist circumference.
+No significant changes were seen in the placebo group.

-- Their Body Mass Index (BMI) went from 34 to 28 (From obese to overweight).
+- Their body mass index (BMI) decreased from 34 to 28 (from obese to overweight).